ungoldman/init-module/README.md

 [style-image]: https://img.shields.io/badge/code%20style-unstyled-brightgreen.svg?style=flat-square
 [style-url]: https://github.com/mapbox/eslint-config-unstyled

-`npm init` allows you to configure a few things and works from a few defaults. `init-module` is meant to take it a bit further, making all `package.json` properties editable, adding more defaults to `npm config` that will autopopulate when you run `npm init -y`, and allowing you to use `npm init` as a `package.json` editor at any point.
+`npm init` allows you to configure a few things and works from a few defaults. `init-module` is meant to take it a bit further, making all `package.json` properties editable, adding more defaults to `npm config` that will autopopulate when you run `npm init -y`, and allowing you to use `npm init` as a `package.json` editor.

-**work in progress**

-This is beta quality!
-Feedback and pull requests welcome.

 ## Install

 ```
-npm install init-module -g
+npm i -g init-module
 ```

 ## Usage